thomasrohricht/Project-PingSucker/readme.md

 - This script flushes existing iptables rules.
 - Do **not** run this on a production system unless you're very sure of what you're doing.
 - Make sure the device is running behind a NAT or firewall.
 - UDP shaping may impact video-conferencing tools like Zoom or Teams.
-If the target network includes people who need to ìwork from homeî you might be messing with someone's gainful employment.
+If the target network includes people who need to ‚Äúwork from home‚Äù you might be messing with someone's gainful employment.
 - ChatGPT vibe-coding played a significant (who am I kidding, it played the *primary*) role in the creation of this tool.
 Short as it is, it still contains several anomalies and superfluous lines of code.
-Live with it Ö or fork it and clean it up if it bothers you enough.
+Live with it ‚Ä¶ or fork it and clean it up if it bothers you enough.
 **?
 Do not deploy on networks you don't own or control.
 **?
 Don't use this to sabotage people maliciously.
 **?
 You are responsible for how you use this.
 I just wrote the punchline.